Obama to meet with CEOs from Goldman, Deloitte on Wednesday

-WASHINGTON (Reuters) - Chief executives from top U.S. corporations, including Goldman Sachs (GS.N), Deloitte LLP, and Caterpillar Inc (CAT.N), will meet with President Barack Obama on Wednesday to discuss U.S. fiscal problems, the White House said.
+WASHINGTON, Nov 27 (Reuters) - Chief executives from top U.S. corporations, including Goldman Sachs, Deloitte LLP, and Caterpillar Inc, will meet with President Barack Obama on Wednesday to discuss U.S. fiscal problems, the White House said.

 Obama’s meeting with influential leaders from the corporate world is part of his push for Congress to extend tax cuts for middle income Americans, one flashpoint in a standoff with Congress over the “fiscal cliff” - a series of tax hikes and spending cuts that will go into effect next year if lawmakers and the president cannot come up with a deal to stop them.